Jonathan2251/lbd/_sources/gpu.txt

 Though OpenGL api existed in higher level with many advantages from sections above, sometimes it cannot compete in efficience with direct3D providing lower levels api for operating memory by user program [#vulkanapiwiki]_.
-Vulkan api is lower level C/C++ api to fill the gap allowing user program to do these things in OpenGL to compete against Microsoft direct3D.
+Vulkan api is lower level's C/C++ api to fill the gap allowing user program to do these things in OpenGL to compete against Microsoft direct3D.
 Here is an example [#vulkanex]_.
 Meanwhile glsl is C-like language.
-The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation Form (IR) called spir-v [#spirvtoolchain]_.
+The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation Form (IR) called spir-v [#spirvtoolchain]_ off-line.
 As a result, it saves part of compilation time from glsl to gpu instructions on-line since spir-v is an IR of level closing to llvm IR [#spirvwiki]_.
 In addition, vulkan api reduces gpu drivers efforts in optimization and code generation [#vulkanapiwiki]_.
-These standards provide user programmer option to using vulkan/spir-v instead of OpenGL/glsl, and allow them pre-compiling glsl into spir-v to saving part of on-line compilation time.
+These standards provide user programmer option to using vulkan/spir-v instead of OpenGL/glsl, and allow them pre-compiling glsl into spir-v off-line to saving part of on-line compilation time.

 With vulkan and spir-v standard, the gpu can be used in OpenCL for Parallel Programming of Heterogeneous Systems [#opencl]_ [#computekernelwiki]_.
 Similar with Cuda, a OpenCL example for fast Fourier transform (FFT) is here [#openclexfft]_.
-Once OpenCL grows into a popular standard with more computer languages or framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.
+Once OpenCL grows into a popular standard when more computer languages or framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.